Menu

 (this can be used to quickly create complex static menus).

-The name of the menu might include the special character &
+The menu button's name might include the special character &

 .
-This designames the next character as the hot key needed to activate the menu (in the previous example this will be Alt+F
+This designates the next character as the hot key needed to activate the menu (in the previous example this will be Alt+F

 ).